CW987/base/README.md

     - Parsing ~ JSON
     - Query string parameters
     - Supabase connection
+    - Forms and server actions

 ### Build Notes

 - Postgres: used Supabase to stick with connecting external services to make the skill more transferrable vs. using a fully integrated service like Vercel.
-        - Connection information is within Utilities.
+- Postgres: Connection information is within Utilities. src/utils/utilities.js and .env

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).